Dexels/enterprise-integration-test-script/README.md

 mvn test
 ```

-By default it will look for a navajo server at `http://navajo:8181`
+By default the tests will look for a navajo server at `http://navajo:8181`.
+The tests expect a running navajo instance
-(which should work if the test docker-compose is running, and we're running from a container in the same docker network)

-If we want to connect somewhere else (for example running from a local Eclipse instance) we can supply it using a system property:
+with test data as provided by the [navajo-basic-environment](https://github.com/Dexels/navajo-basic-environment) repository.
+The `navajo-basic-environment` repository provides a script `run.sh`, which uses docker-compose to start the required
+containers, in the appropriate docker network.

+Alternatively, you can run the navajo instance in a local Eclipse workspace.
+In which case you need to supply the tests
+the appropriate system property:

 ```
 mvn test -Dnavajo.address=http://localhost:9090